ShanelElm/FILTER-PROJECT1/README.md

 ### Time and Space Complexity

+What is Time and Space Complexity?

+Time complexity is a measure of how long an algorithm takes to run as the input size grows.
+It’s typically measured in Big O notation, which describes the worst-case scenario for how long the algorithm takes to run.

+Space complexity is a measure of how much memory an algorithm uses as the input size grows.
+It’s also typically measured in Big O notation, which describes the worst-case scenario for how much memory the algorithm uses.

 O: stands for "order of", indicating the upper bound

 f(n): represents a function of the input size (n)